netxms/netxms-doc/admin/agent-management.rst

 .. figure:: _images/agent_config_manager.png

 .. _agent-policies-label:

 Agent Policies
 --------------

 Agent policies can be configured on server in :guilabel:`Policies` part.
-There can be used the same parameters as in main configuration file in XML or 'key = value' format.
+There can be used the same parameters and format as in any NetXMS agent configuration file.

-To create policy in menu of container where should be created policy select :guilabel:`Create agent policy(configuration file)` and give required object name and press :guilabel:`OK`.
-Than in newly created object's properties add configuration parameters in :guilabel:`Configuration File` tab.
+To create policy in menu of container where should be created policy select :menuselection:`Create->Agent Configuration File...` and give required object name and press :guilabel:`OK`.
+Than newly created policy can be modified by selecting :menuselection:`Edit Policy...` from object menu.

-In XML format general tag should be <config> and then can be added any agent or subagent parameter as a tag.
 Example:

 .. code-block:: xml